RakhithJK/dbeaver-dbeaver-wiki/Script-Management.md

 ## SQL Console
 In some cases you might want to execute a query and do not save it in a script.
 For example when you read table data using "Read data in SQL console" or open procedure/function source from DDL editor.
-SQL console doesn't has an associated .sql file.
+SQL console does not have an associated .sql file.
 Its contents will be lost when you close it.